cython/cython/docs/src/tutorial/cython_tutorial.rst

 If no breaks occurred, it means that we found a prime, and the block of code after the ``else`` line 16 will be executed.
 We add the prime found to ``p``.
-If you find having a else after a for loop strange, just know that it's a hidden secret of the python syntax, and actually doesn't exist in C!
-But since Cython is made to be written with the Python syntax, it'll work out, as if you wrote Python code, but at C speed in this case.
+If you find having an ``else`` after a ``for-loop`` strange, just know that it's a lesser known features of the Python language of the python syntax, and actually doesn't exist in C!
+But since Cython is made to be written with the Python syntax, it'll work out, but at C speed in this case.
-If the for...else syntax still confuses you, see this excellent `blog post <https://shahriar.svbtle.com/pythons-else-clause-in-loops>`_. ::
+If the ``for-else`` syntax still confuses you, see this excellent `blog post <https://shahriar.svbtle.com/pythons-else-clause-in-loops>`_. ::

     # Let's put the result in a python list:
     result_as_list  = [prime for prime in p[:len_p]]
     return result_as_list

-Line 22, before returning the result, we need to convert our C array into a Python list, because Python can't read C arrays.
-Note that Cython handle for you the conversion of quite some types between C and Python (you can see exactly which :ref:`here<type-conversion>`.
+Line 22, before returning the result, we need to copy our C array into a Python list, because Python can't read C arrays.
+Cython can automatically convert many C types from and to Python types, as described in the documentation on :ref:`type conversion <type-conversion>`.
 But not C arrays.
 We can trick Cython into doing it because Cython knows how to convert a C int to a Python int.
-By doing a list comprehension, we "cast" each C int prime from p into a Python int.
+By doing a list comprehension, we "cast" each C int prime from ``p`` into a Python int.
 You could have also iterated manually over the C array and used ``result_as_list.append(prime)``, the result would have been the same.

 You'll notice we declare a Python list exactly the same way it would be in Python.
-Because the variable ``result_as_list`` hasn't been given a type, it is assumed to hold a Python object.
+Because the variable ``result_as_list`` hasn't been explicitly declared with a type, it is assumed to hold a Python object.

 Finally, at line 18, a normal
 Python return statement returns the result list.